 But Don’t You Have To Promote Wealthy Affiliate To Make Money?

 No, not at all, though you can if you want to.

 Let me explain…

-But honestly, if you are a beginner to affiliate marketing I strongly recommend you don’t promote WA.
+But honestly, if you are a beginner to affiliate marketing then I strongly recommend you don’t promote WA.
 It’s best to gain experience and be successful in another niche first.

 Starting a website in the ‘make money online’ niche is difficult because it’s ultra-competitive and takes a long time.
-I see too many newbies take this road and get disheartened and quit before seeing any results.
+I see too many newbies take this road who get disheartened and quit before seeing any results.